eXeC64/Rosella/README.md

 * Rosella will not allow any user to spy upon any other user.

-* Rosella's source code will be kept as easy to understand as possible.
+* Rosella's source code will be kept as easy to review as possible.

 Contributing
 ------------